Stadler Variobahn: Helsinki

 Forty Variotrams were delivered to Helsinki City Transport (HKL), Finland, between 1998 and 2003 for use on the Helsinki tramway, at a cost of €76 million.
-These trams were built by Transtech (who later produced the newer Artic models) in Otanmäki under a technology transfer agreement with Adtranz.
+These trams were built by Transtech in Otanmäki under a technology transfer agreement with Adtranz.
 During this time the company was acquired by Bombardier, who inherited the design in 2000, making the Helsinki trams the only Variotrams to be produced under the Bombardier name.

 In service, the Variotrams were found to be ill-suited for Helsinki's tram network, having suffered from numerous technical problems, including cracks in the bogies and vehicle body shells.
-Before 2009 often less than half of the trams have been in working condition.
+Before 2009 often less than half of the trams were operational.
 HKL considered returning the trams to Bombardier as unsatisfactory, but after a long series of negotiations a compromise was reached in May 2007, when the responsibility for maintaining the trams was transferred to Bombardier.

-The contract agreed in May 2007 states that, from May 2008 onwards, if more than four Variotrams in Helsinki are not in operational condition, Bombardier must pay a daily fine to the HKL for every non-operational tram.
-If more than eight trams are in non-operational condition, HKL has the right to cancel the contract and return the trams to Bombardier, who are obliged to return the €76 million that HKL paid for the trams.
+The contract agreed in May 2007 stated that, from May 2008 onwards, if more than four Variotrams in Helsinki were not in operational condition, Bombardier would pay a daily fine to the HKL for every non-operational tram.
+If more than eight trams were in non-operational condition, HKL had the right to cancel the contract and return the trams to Bombardier, who were obliged to return the €76 million that HKL paid for the trams.
 In order to cope with the requirements of the agreement, Bombardier established its own maintenance workshop in Helsinki in mid-2008, located in the premises of the former VR Group electric locomotive workshop in Pasilan Konepaja.

-In August 2017 a contract was agreed after long negotiations between HKL and Bombardier to cancel the purchase of the Variotrams.
-Bombardier will pay HKL 33 million euros in compensation for the shorter than originally contractually agreed 40 year lifetime of the trams.
+In August 2017 a contract was agreed after long negotiations between HKL and Bombardier to cancel the purchase of the Variotrams with Bombardier paying HKL €33 million in compensation for the shorter than originally contractually agreed 40 year lifetime of the trams.
 HKL will return the trams to Bombardier from 2018 on.
+By 2024, 38 of the 40 trams had been scrapped with two (202 and 205) still extant at Alstom's Bautzen factory having been test on the Łódź network in Poland in 2021.